Make your study plan

 - Explore words with reference books and say them

-- Talk to yourself for practice
+- Talk to yourself and others

 - Your favorite activities are times of Spanish speaking practice